bio

 Long Bio

 After writing fantasy novels as a child, Landau turned to the closest thing to magic he could find in real life: music.
 At age 16, he was accepted to Oscar-, Grammy-, and Pulitzer Prize-winning composer John Corigliano’s studio at The Juilliard School.
-At Juilliard and as a Composition Fellow at summer institutions including the prestigious Aspen Music Festival, Landau created his core body of work in chamber and vocal music.
+At Juilliard and as a Composition Fellow at summer institutions including the prestigious Aspen Music Festival, Landau created his core body of work in contemporary classical chamber and vocal music.
 At the same time, he worked in premiere pop music studios, experimental queer nightclubs, and as a pianist for both opera and Broadway productions.
 This unique background led him to a sound that at turns explores and ignores genre, in which hit-factory hooks interact with the concept-driven architectures of classical music—all in service of a theatrical worldbuilding lifted, in abstract, from fantasy novels.

 After his formative studies with theater composer and lyricist Lawrence Rosen, Landau earned his bachelor’s degree at Juilliard under John Corigliano.
 One year later, he graduated from Oxford University with a master’s degree and First Class Honours.